 U‑Shaped Layout

-U-shaped kitchens are ideal for larger patios or backyards.
-They encircle the counters and appliances along three sides, and sometimes with a raised bar for casual seating, in a way that makes them perfect for parties or bigger gatherings.
+U-shaped kitchens suit larger patios and backyards.
+Counters and appliances wrap around three sides, often with a raised bar for casual seating, which makes them a strong choice for parties and bigger gatherings.

 Island Layout